Cancer research transforms and saves lives.

-Translational research describes an approach that seeks to accelerate the application of discoveries in the laboratory to clinical practice.
+Translational research seeks to accelerate the application of discoveries in the laboratory to clinical practice.
 This is often referred to as moving advances from bench to bedside.

-Population research is the study of causes and patterns of occurrence of cancer and evaluation of risk.
+Population research (also known as epidemiological research) is the study of causes and patterns of occurrence of cancer and evaluation of risk.
 Population scientists, also known as epidemiologists, study the patterns, causes, and effects of health and diseases in defined groups.
 Population research is highly collaborative and can span the spectrum from basic to clinical research.